Weeks Mills, Maine: Summer, 1851

 “We’re blood brothers, ain’t we?
 That means we jump together.”

-scratched a little cut into his palm and then they’d shaken hands.
+It was true; they’d used Theo’s knife and each boy had scratched a little cut into his palm, and then they’d shaken hands.

-Bobbie continued to wrestle with his charge.
-“How come I’m the one has to carry
+Bobby continued to wrestle with his charge.
+“How come I’m the one has to carry it?”

-Theo looked up, sighing.
+Sighing, Theo looked up.
 Buster and Old Man Palmer were getting close.
 “Eat it.
+Now let’s go.”

 “What if it don’t wanna be eaten?”